Physical Therapy

 Physical therapists are specialists in the mechanics and functionality of the human body.

-In this profession, you'll use physical therapy techinques such as therapuetic exercise, modalities like massage and electrotherapy, and patient education.
+In this profession, you'll use physical therapy techniques such as therapeutic exercise, modalities like massage and electrotherapy, and patient education.
 Physical therapists preserve, improve or restore movement and physical function affected by illness, injury or disease.

 The College of Charleston's pre-professional advising program is designed to guide your through the process of preparing for admission to top PT schools and programs.